ellifteria/Atri-Demo/README.md

-# Hugo Book Wiki Template w/ Backlinks
+# Het-Hert Demo Site: A Hugo Book Wiki Theme w/ Backlinks

 Modification of the [Hugo Book theme](https://github.com/alex-shpak/hugo-book) to allow for backlinks.